Heterogeneous Distributed Lag Models to Estimate Personalized Effects of Maternal Exposures to Air Pollution: Heterogeneous Critical Windows for PM and Birth Weight

-The subgroup analysis in Section \ref{sec:subgroup-analysis} highlights broad trends across modifiers and identifies several susceptible subgroups: non-Hispanic, BMI above 22.8, and less than college education.
+The subgroup analysis in Section \ref{sec:subgroup-analysis} highlights broad trends across modifiers and identifies several vulnerable subgroups: non-Hispanic, BMI above 22.8, and less than college education.
 However, so far we have considered only two variables at a time.
-In reality, the individuals in these subgroups vary across the entire observed range of the other modifiers considered in this analysis.
-In this section, we explore remaining variability in the distributed lag effects among individuals within these subgroups.
+In reality, the observations in these subgroups vary across the entire observed range of the other modifiers considered in this analysis.
+In this section, we explore remaining variability in the distributed lag function among a sample of observations within these subgroups.
+Posterior analysis of individualized DLMs comes at high computational cost, hence we randomly select 1,000 observations and estimate their DLM based on the full data posterior samples.

-Figures \ref{fig:ind_dlm_hisp_bmi} and \ref{fig:ind_dlm_hisp_educ} show the estimated DLMs for 1,000 individuals randomly selected from our data set.
-Estimates for these individuals have been grouped according to the subgroup analysis in Section \ref{sec:subgroup-analysis} and colored to highlight differences in the distributed lag effects according to a third modifier.
-This third modifier was selected based on noticeable variation in distributed lag effects among individuals; however, other modifiers are also responsible for these differences.
+Figures \ref{fig:ind_dlm_hisp_bmi} and \ref{fig:ind_dlm_hisp_educ} show individualized DLMs grouped according to the subgroup analysis in Section \ref{sec:subgroup-analysis} and colored to highlight differences in the distributed lag function according to a third modifier.
+This third modifier was selected based on observed variation in distributed lag function; however, other modifiers are also responsible for these differences.

-Figure \ref{fig:ind_dlm_hisp_bmi} colors the average distributed lag effects based on the age of the individual with darker color representing younger mothers.
-We see a trend towards younger individuals having a larger negative effect.
-This difference by age is more noticeable for Hispanics with younger individuals showing a more consistently negative effect.
+Figure \ref{fig:ind_dlm_hisp_bmi} colors the estimated distributed lag function based on maternal age with darker color representing younger mothers.
+We see a trend towards younger observations having a larger negative effect.
+This difference by age is more noticeable for Hispanics with younger observations showing a more consistently negative effect.
 Figure \ref{fig:ind_dlm_hisp_educ} visualizes differences by education and Hispanic designation with color again representing continuous modification by maternal age.
-The distributed lag effects show pronounced differences between younger and older individuals with less than a high school degree.
+The distributed lag functions show pronounced differences between younger and older observations with less than a high school degree.
 Compared to their older counterparts, young Hispanic and non-Hispanic women with less than a high school education have consistently larger negative effects.
-Younger women with less education appear to be a highly susceptible group to PM$_{2.5}$ exposure.
+Younger women with less education appear to be a highly vulnerable group to PM$_{2.5}$ exposure.